Ready to learn more about the DUHS Administrative Fellowship Programs?

 How many fellows does Duke typically select?

-The DUH Administrative Fellowship Program selects two to three fellows each year.
+The DUH Administrative Fellowship Program selects two fellows each year.

 The PRMO Administrative Fellowship Program selects one to three fellows each year.

 The DPC Administrative Fellowship Program selects one fellow each year.

-The DRH Administrative Fellowship Program selects one fellow each year.
+The DRH Administrative Fellowship Program selects one fellow every other year.

 Who are the preceptors for the Duke University Health System Administrative Fellowship Programs?

-Mary Martin, Chief Operating Officer of Duke University Hospital, serves as preceptor for the DUH Administrative Fellowship.
+Mary Martin, Chief Operating Officer and Interim President of Duke University Hospital, serves as the preceptor for the DUH Administrative Fellowship.

 Keith Stover, Chief Operating Officer of the Patient Revenue Management Organization, serves as preceptor for the PRMO Administrative Fellowship.

 Elizabeth Long, Chief Operating Officer of Duke Primary Care, serves as preceptor for the DPC Administrative Fellowship.

-Katie Galbraith, President of Duke Regional Hospital, and Dexter Nolley, Chief Human Resouces offider of Duke Regional Hospital, serve as preceptors for the Duke Regional Hospital Administrative Fellowship.
+Dev Sangvai, MD, President of Duke Regional Hospital, and Dexter Nolley, Chief Human Resouces Officer of Duke Regional Hospital, serve as preceptors for the Duke Regional Hospital Administrative Fellowship.

 What level of salary and benefits do fellows receive?